Bird Houses Shelter Backyard Birds

 Bird Houses

 Birdhouses are fun to have in your backyard.
 Cavity-dwelling birds will make them home.
 But don’t expect birds like robins to call it home.
-Only cavity dwellers like wrens and bluebirds will take up residence.
+Only cavity dwellers like wrens, bluebirds, martins, and sparrows will take up residence.

 When putting up a birdhouse, the hole is best placed facing south.
 From this direction, there is normally less wind and rain entering the hole.